-An individual is considered a resident of Luxembourg if his domicile or customary place of abode is in Luxembourg.
-A person's domicile is the place where he occupies a home under circumstances that indicate he will retain and use it.
+An individual is considered a resident of Luxembourg if their domicile or customary place of abode is in Luxembourg.
+A person's domicile is the place where they occupy a home under circumstances that indicate they will retain and use it.
 A customary place of abode is deemed to exist if an individual has been present in Luxembourg for a period of at least 6 months.

 No, there is no de minimus number of days in Luxembourg.
 It is essentially based on facts and circumstances.

-The assignee is considered as a Luxembourg tax resident as of the first day he/she arrives in Luxembourg.
+The assignee is considered as a Luxembourg tax resident as of the first day they arrive in Luxembourg.